Barilaro v Shanks-Markovina: Background

 Jordan Shanks-Markovina released on the friendlyjordies channel a video entitled "bruz" of 14 September 2020, and another entitled "Secret Dictatorship" on 21 October 2020.
-Furthermore, he gate-crashed an event that Barilaro was attending, dressed up as video game character Luigi.
+He also gate-crashed an event where Barilaro was speaking, dressed as the video game character Luigi.

-On 27 May 2021 Barilaro initiated a defamation case against Shanks-Markovina and Google in the Federal Court of Australia, claiming the two videos defamed him.
-He was able to present in person, or serve, the required documents to Shanks-Markovina who is ordinarily resident in Australia, but required the leave, or permission, of the court to serve those documents to Google at their headquarters in the United States.
-On 9 July 2021 Justice Steven Rares granted leave for Google to be served the required documents citing rules 10.42 and 1.43 of the Federal Court Rules 2011.
+On 27 May 2021, Barilaro initiated a defamation case against Shanks-Markovina and Google in the Federal Court of Australia, claiming that the two videos defamed him.
+Barilaro was required leave of the court to serve the required documents to Google, whose headquarters are in the United States.
+Justice Steven Rares granted this leave on 9 July 2021, citing rules 10.42 and 1.43 of the Federal Court Rules 2011.
 Google formally acknowledged to the court they had received the required documents.

 Rares declined to consider defences relating to Barilaro's actions before a committee of the New South Wales Legislative Council as they would be a breach of parliamentary privilege contrary to Article 9 of the Bill of Rights 1688 (Eng) as law in New South Wales.
 He permitted Shanks-Markovina to file an amended defence omitting the prohibited defences and repleading the remaining defences in a more appropriate form.
 Under orders supplemental to the judgement delivered all sides were required to "serve outlines of evidence of witnesses on issues on which he or it bears the onus on or before 4pm on 24 September 2021" and "outlines of evidence of witnesses in reply on or before 4:00pm on 14 October 2021".

 On 31 August Rares permitted the amended defence to be filed by 3 September and for Barilaro to file a reply a week later.
 The application for a jury trial was denied.
 Both Shanks-Markovina and Google were ordered to pay with respect to this particular application.
 Google was allowed a small extension of time to file and serve "outlines of evidence of witnesses on issues on which it bears the onus be extended to 4:00pm on 25 September 2021" and "any additional outline of evidence in relation to the second matter complained of on or before 4:00pm 29 September 2021" through a consent order dated 27 September 2021.

 Barilaro resigned as Deputy Premier of New South Wales and as member for Monaro in October 2021 citing this case as one of the reasons for his resignation.
 A case management hearing originally scheduled for 15 October was postponed by three weeks.
 A mediation occurred on 26 October 2021, resulting in a settlement between Barilaro and Shanks-Markovina, but not with Google.
 Shanks-Markovina agreed to pay Barilaro $100,000 in court costs, edit the bruz and Secret Dictatorship videos as to remove defamatory imputations, stop selling merchandise depicting Barilaro upon his retirement from politics, refrain from publishing claims about Barilaro's personal life, and apologise through his barrister.